Share to: share facebook share twitter share wa share telegram print page

 In 1837, his sister Frances married Lucien Bonaparte Webster, a West Point graduate from Vermont and career U.S. Army artillery officer, whom she met when he was stationed at Fort Marion in St. Augustine.
 His commanding officer at the fort was the young Smiths' uncle.
 Webster later served in the Mexican–American War and died of yellow fever in 1853 when stationed on the Texas frontier at Fort Brown.[10]

-On July 1, 1841, Smith entered West Point and graduated four years later in 1845, ranking 25th out of 41 cadets.[8]
+On July 1, 1841, Smith entered West Point and was graduated four years later in 1845, ranking 25th out of 41 cadets.[8]
 While there, he was nicknamed "Seminole", after the Seminole people of Florida who had successfully resisted removal by the United States.
 He was commissioned as a brevet second lieutenant in the 5th U.S. Infantry on July 1, 1845.
 Smith was promoted to second lieutenant on August 22, 1846, now serving in the 7th U.S. Infantry.[11]

 Early military career